Vibe-coding-nvm-delete-repo/news/docs/system-logic-trace.md

 }
 ```

-### Response Handling (Steps 4–5)
+### Response Handling (Steps 4–6)

 - We inspect the `Content-Type`; `application/json` payloads are parsed directly, while `text/event-stream` bodies are consumed incrementally until a terminal `[DONE]` marker with a complete `choices` payload arrives.
 - Regardless of transport, the decoded response must not contain an `error` property.
-- `choices[0].message.content` is expected to be JSON (object or array).
-We use `parseJSON` to sanitize plain text, embedded JSON, or arrays.
+- `choices[0].message.content` is plain text.
+We run it through `convertTextToStories`, which applies the configurable regex instructions, returns structured stories, and tracks rejected fragments.
-- If parsing fails or the stories array is missing, later stages are marked as skipped/error.
+- The conversion outcome is stringified, then parsed with `parseJSON` to reuse downstream validators.
+If parsing fails or the stories array is missing, later stages are marked as skipped/error.

 ### Card Materialization (Steps 6–7)